msilkov/msilkov/README.md

 ## About

-Frontend-oriented Full-Stack Engineer with 3+ years of commercial experience in product development.
+Frontend-oriented Full-Stack Engineer with commercial experience in product development.

 Currently working on a B2C SaaS platform, focusing on:
 - React / Next.js applications